Scarther/Dork/README.md

 ---

-## ⚖️ Read This First — Authorization & Ethics

 ### Investigator mindset
 - **Pivot, don't tunnel.** Every result is a new selector (a username → an email → a phone → a domain).
 - **Confirm across sources.** One hit is a lead, not a fact.
 Corroborate.